Part-Time Faculty Orientation

-Part-time (adjunct) Faculty Orientations are held 4 times a year (in January, May, and twice in August) alternating between Friday afternoons (in person) and Saturday mornings (via Zoom web conference).
+Part-Time (Adjunct) Faculty Orientations are held 4 times a year (in January, June, and twice in August), alternating between Friday afternoons (in person) and Saturday mornings (via Zoom web conference).
 If there are changes in the ability to hold sessions on campus, registrants will be notified via email.

 Orientation Schedule

-We will help you navigate the many different educational technology systems available to UMSL faculty to facilitate your teaching.
-You will have opportunities to ask specific questions, get supported help as you build your course materials, or hear a general overview of resources and advice on how to navigate the different options on campus for technical support.
+In collaboration with Missouri Online, we will help you identify strategies to leverage technology for successful engagement and communication with your students for both in-person and online courses.
+You will have opportunities to ask specific questions and hear a general overview of resources and advice on navigating the different options on campus for technical support.

 Break